djust270/IntuneEndpointTools/README.md

 This function will display all event logs listed under the log file DeviceManagement-Enterprise-Diagnostics.
 Use the paramater ```-ErrorOnline``` to display error, warning, and critical level events.

 ## [Get-IntuneMDMDiagReport](docs/Get-IntuneMDMDiagReport.md)
 This command will invoke the MDMDiagnosticsTool and open the MDM Diagnostics HTML report.
 This report details device info, MDM Policy CSPSettings, certificates, configuration sources, and resource information.
+Default location is C:\IntuneDiagnostics.
+Use ```-OutputFolder``` to specify another location.

 ## [Invoke-IntuneAppAssignmentReprocess](docs/Invoke-IntuneAppAssignmentReprocess.md)
 This command will force the reprocessing of all assigned Win32 applications.
 Useful if you want to force an application to re-attempt installation after failing 3 times.

 ## [Export-IntuneDiagnosticsPackage](docs/Export-IntuneDiagnosticPackage.md)
 This is equivalent to the "Collect Diagnostics" action in Endpoint Manager and will save the diagnostic package locally to a zipfolder.
 Default location is C:\IntuneDiagnostics.
-Use ```-OutputFolder``` to specify another location
+Use ```-OutputFolder``` to specify another location.
 **NOTE:** This command requires administrative privilege.

 ## [Disable-IntuneESP.ps1](docs/Disable-IntuneESP.md)